Adaptive Hyper-Graph Convolution Network for Skeleton-based Human Action Recognition with Virtual Connections: Evaluation

 \subsection{Datasets}

-\textbf{NTU-RGB+D 60} NTU-RGB+D 60~\cite{NTU60} is a large dataset widely used in skeleton-based human action recognition.
-It consists of 56,880 different samples, categorised into 60 classes, obtained from the directed performances of 40 different actors.
-There are two 2 evaluation benchmarks.
-(1) Cross-Subject (X-Sub): For the 40 actors, 20 are used for training and 20 for validation.
-(2) Cross-view (X-View): For 3 views, 2 are used for training, and 1 for validation.
+\textbf{NTU-RGB+D 60 \& 120} NTU-RGB+D 60~\cite{NTU60} is a large dataset widely used in skeleton-based human action recognition, which is categorised into 60 classes.
+NTU-RGB+D 120~\cite{NTU120} is an extention to 120 classes of NTU 60.
+4 benchmarks recommended by the official are adopted: (1) NTU60-XSub, (2) NTU60-XView, (3) NTU120-XSub, (4) NTU120-Xset.

-\textbf{NTU-RGB+D 120} NTU-RGB+D 120~\cite{NTU120} is am extention of NTU 60, which introduce 57,367 new action samples.
-It consists of 114,480 different samples, categorised into 120 classes instead of 60 classes.
-The number of actors increase to 106.
-It also corresponds yo 2 benchmarks.
-(1) Cross-Subject (X-Sub): For the 106 actors, 53 are used for training and 53 for validation.
-(2) Cross-Setup (X-Set): For the 32 setups, the sample with even setup IDs are used for training, and the odd setup IDs for validation.

 \textbf{Northwestern-UCLA.} The Northwestern-UCLA (NW-UCLA) dataset~\cite{NW-UCLA} contains 1494 video clips, which is categorised into 10 classes.
-It is obtained through 3 cameras with different camera views and is performed by 10 actors.
-As the proposed benchmark, for 3 camera views, 2 camera views are used for training, and the remaining 1 is used for validation.
+It contains 3 different camera views and is performed by 10 actors.